brunokoga/Montevideo/magicItems_dir/wondrousItems.md

 **Description**

 These crystalline stones always float in the air and must be within 3 feet of their owner to be of any use.
 When a character first acquires a stone, she must hold it and then release it, whereupon it takes up a circling orbit 1d3 feet from her head.
 Thereafter, a stone must be grasped or netted to separate it from its owner.
-The owner may voluntarily seize and stow a stone (to keep it safe while she is sleeping, for example), but she loses the benefits of the stone during that time.
+The owner may voluntarily seize and stow a stone (to keep it safe while she is sleeping, for example, but she loses the benefits of the stone during that time.
 Ioun stones have [AC](../combat#_armor-class) 24, 10 hit points, and hardness 5.
 The powers of each stone vary depending on its color and shape (see the table).

 [Ioun Stones]
 | **Color** | Shape | Effect | Market Price |